janjakubnanista/antennae/README.md

 &bull; `antennae.has(String name)` Checks whether a template with specified name was registered.
 Returns boolean `true` or `false`.

+&bull; `antennae.get(String name)` Returns a registered template or throws an error if there is no template registered under `name`.

 &bull; `antennae.register(String name, String template)` Registers a template. **Note that manual registration does not perform `<![CDATA[]]>` removal**.
 Returns the `antennae` object.

 &bull; `antennae.clear()` Unregisters all the templates.
 Returns `antennae` object.